Medically reviewed by Drugs.com. Last updated on Oct 19, 2019.

 Eribulin belongs to the group of medicines called antineoplastics (cancer medicines).
 It interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal body cells may also be affected by eribulin, other side effects may occur.
 Some of these may be serious and must be reported to your doctor right away.
 Some unwanted effects may not be serious but may cause concern.
 Some of the unwanted effects do not occur until months or years after the medicine is used.

 Before you begin treatment with eribulin, you and your doctor should talk about the benefits of eribulin as well as the risks.

-eribulin is to be administered only by or under the immediate supervision of your doctor.
+Eribulin is to be given only by or under the immediate supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For eribulin, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to eribulin or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.